fplab/ui-for-pl/src/live-programming.rst

   In 3D interactive systems that are developed using game engines, User Interface (UI) components are organized in a hierarchy that is used to propagate events among vertically connected components.
   However, programmers have to connect horizontal components manually and register/unregister events as needed in order to enable communications between those horizontal components.
   This paper introduces a messaging framework, Mercury, to facilitate communication among components.
-  This framework simplifies message propagation for inter-component communication and provides support for UI management and sharing.
+  This framework simplifies message propagation for inter-component communication for UIs in a structured way.

 Declarative Programming Languages for Game Development
 ---------------------------------------------------------